 So when your child is taking ACTEMRA, be sure to keep up with his or her infusion and blood test appointments.
 Staying on top of your child’s treatment plan is the best way to get the most out of ACTEMRA.

-Pay attention to how your child is feeling during and after every infusion appointment.
-And let your rheumatologist or nurse know right away if your child is having any reactions.
+Pay attention to how your child is feeling during and after every infusion appointment or injection.
+And let your doctor or nurse know right away if your child is having any reactions.

 Serious allergic reactions, including death, can happen with ACTEMRA.
 These reactions can happen with any infusion of ACTEMRA, even if they did not occur with an earlier infusion.
-Seek medical attention right away if your child has any sign of a serious allergic reaction including shortness of breath or trouble breathing; swelling of the lips, tongue, or face; chest pain; feeling dizzy or faint; or moderate or severe abdominal pain or vomiting.
+Contact 911 immediately, as well as your child's healthcare provider or nurse, if your child has any sign of a serious allergic reaction including shortness of breath or trouble breathing; swelling of the lips, tongue, or face; chest pain; feeling dizzy or faint; or moderate or severe abdominal pain or vomiting.

 Help your child stay up to date